deric/puppet-mesos/README.md

 ## Hiera support

-  All configuration could be handled by hiera.
+All configuration could be handled by Hiera.
+Simple parameter are looked up by default in Puppet 3, however hashes won't get merged.
+In order to merge options from multiple Hiera files set `mesos::use_hiera: true`.

 Either specify one master

 ```yaml
 mesos::master      : '192.168.1.1'